The Credit Score Blueprint: How It Impacts Real Estate Investing

 Your score determines which doors open and at what cost:

-• Below 620: Conventional mortgages are essentially off the table.
-You're looking at FHA loans (minimum 580 with 3.5% down), hard money, or seller financing.
+• Below 620: Conventional mortgages are off the table.
+You're looking at FHA loans, hard money, or seller financing.

-PMI (Private Mortgage Insurance) kicks in below 80% LTV on conventional loans, but the rate you pay for PMI also depends on your credit score.
-A borrower at 760 pays significantly less PMI than a borrower at 680 — sometimes half as much.
+PMI kicks in below 80% LTV on conventional loans, but PMI rates also depend on your credit score.
+A borrower at 760 pays significantly less than one at 680 — sometimes half as much.

 Your Action Step